Džafer Kulenović: Early life

-Džafer beg Kulenović was born to a prominent Croatian Muslim family in the village Kulen Vakuf near Bihać, Bosnia and Herzegovina, Austria-Hungary.
-He was the son of Muhamed and his wife Meleća.
+Džafer beg Kulenović was born to a prominent Croat Muslim family in the village Kulen Vakuf near Bihać, Bosnia and Herzegovina, Austria-Hungary.
+His family settled there in the 17th century from around the town of Udbina in the Croatian region of Lika.

+Kulenović was the son of Muhamed and his wife Meleća.
 He had an older brother, Osman (1889–1947), a politician and lawyer.
-Kulenović attended gymnasium in Sarajevo and Tuzla, and he was expelled from school in 1905 just two months before graduation due to a clash with Serbian students; because of that he transferred to school in Mostar and graduated there in 1909.
-In the same year, he entered the University of Vienna, but because of health issues he went to Faculty of Law, University of Zagreb from which he graduated.
-Kulenović was active in Vienna's Party of Rights' youth organization of pro-Croat Muslims, Svijest ("Awareness", "Consciousness"), and was elected its president.
+Kulenović attended gymnasium in Sarajevo and Tuzla, and he was expelled from school in 1905 just two months before graduation due to a clash with Serbian students; because of that, he transferred to school in Mostar and graduated there in 1909.
+In the same year, he entered the University of Vienna, but because of health issues, he went to Faculty of Law, University of Zagreb from which he graduated.
+Kulenović was active in Vienna's Party of Rights' youth organisation of pro-Croat Muslims, Svijest ("Awareness", "Consciousness"), and was elected its president.

+He was married to Zumra, a member of the Bosnian Muslim noble family, the Salihbegovićs, from Bijeljina.

 Kingdom of Yugoslavia

 In 1919, after the Kingdom of Yugoslavia was established, Kulenović joined the Yugoslav Muslim Organization, a political party of Muslims from Bosnia.
 For every election held in Yugoslavia, he was elected to the National Assembly as a representative of the Brčko municipality.
-When the Vidovdan Constitution was voted on, his party ordered its members in the National Assembly to support the new constitution; however, Kulenović boycotted the voting as he was against the Constitution and thus didn't violate his party's orders.
-In 1921, he protested to the Assembly the massacre of 200 Muslims carried out by Serbs in northern Montenegro.
-When his party divided into the Centralist (pro-Serb) and the pro-Autonomy list, Kulenović supported the pro-Autonomy.
+When the Vidovdan Constitution was voted on, his party ordered its members in the National Assembly to support the new constitution; however, Kulenović boycotted the voting as he was against the Constitution and thus did not violate his party's orders.
+When his party divided into the Centralist (pro-Serb) and the pro-Autonomy list, Kulenović supported the pro-Autonomy and pro-Croatian line.

 In the 1923 election, the Autonomists defeated the pro-Serbian faction.
 Kulenović was also among those who made the Sarajevan Punctations, in which the YMO condemned the Serbian nationalist policy over Bosnia and Herzegovina and demanded Bosnian autonomy.
 After Mehmed Spaho, the President of the YMO, died, Kulenović was elected as the organization's new president on 29 June 1939.
 Uzeir Hadžihasanović who was influential amongst the Muslims, helped him win this post.
 At this time, the YMO was in a coalition called the Yugoslav Radical Union (YRU); the coalition was led by Milan Stojadinović.
 The YMO's membership in the YRU threatened YMO's existence, and Kulenović tried to save the party.
 His actions led to the division in the YRU.

 During the crisis of the YRU, Kulenović stated to the press: Gentlemen, I am a Croat and a Croatian nationalist...
 And not only that I am a Croat and a Croatian nationalist, but the Bosnian Muslims are, as a whole, Croats and part of the Croatian nation.